SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 First, a `ReplayStartLocation` object needs to be created to specify the desired subset of messages in the replay log.

 There are two options:
-* use `createReplayStartLocationBeginning()` to replay all recorded messages
+* use `createReplayStartLocationBeginning()` to replay all logged messages
 * use `createReplayStartLocationDate(Date date)` to replay only messages received from a specified `date`.

-Note: The `date` cannot be before the date of the replay log created, otherwise replay will fail.
+Note: The `date` can't be earlier than the date the replay log was created, otherwise replay will fail.

 ```java
 ReplayStartLocation replayStart = null;